Dhar01/Dhar01/README.md

 # 👋 Hi, I'm Loknath Dhar

-I'm a backend and DevOps Engineer, passionate about Linux, automation, and building efficient command line tools.
+I'm a backend-focused (*DevOps too!*) Engineer, passionate about Linux, automation, and building efficient command line tools.
 I enjoy working on projects that dive into system administration, and backend development, and constantly exploring new ways to make processes faster, simpler, and more secure!

 # 🔧 Technologies & Tools